What is GIF?

 How to open GIF files in Java?

-There are several commercial GIF solutions available.
+There are several commercial solutions that provide GIF support in Java.
 Our JDeli Java library allows you to read, write and display GIF files.
+JDeli is the best enterprise-level Java image library for performance and efficiency.

 Are you a Java Developer working with Image files?